alielw/APS-NGS-day1-PM/README.md

         Hmel200115	exon	1	415
         Hmel200115	exon	496	1280
         Hmel200115	exon	1564	1683

-        Type Hmel200115 into the IGV search bar

-Using the coordinates above, locate the exons in the IGV viewer.
+Using the coordinates above, locate the exons in the screenshot.
 Do reads map to these exons?
 Can you see the intronic regions?
 Is there any evidence for additional exons that have not been annotated?

 ---